aakashr143/WhatsApp-Online-Tracker/README.md

 General Information
 1. For the program to gather information the chrome window should be open, if the window closes the program will crash.
 In addition to that your phone should also be connected to the internet, for the whatsapp web to work
-2. The sound will only play once for a online session
+2. The sound will only play once for a online session, at the sstart and at the end
 3. The time is the total time the user was online without going offine
 4. It is possible to use the code without tkinter, just deleter all the lines with the tkinter code.
 The tkinter only shows the start time of the online session and the duration of the online session
+5. Inorder to end the tracking close the tkinter window

 Limitation
 1. Can only track one user at a time